vishvAsa/notes/power/sustainability/energy_human-ambitions_finite-planet/6_appendices.md

 10m2 1 m = 10.1 m2 m = 10 m3.
 .
 So we multiply the meters together just like we do the numbers, following the same rules but acting as if they are variables and keeping it symbolic.
-2022 T. W. Murphy, Jr.; Creative Commons Attribution-NonCommercial 4.0 International Lic.; Freely available at: https://escholarship.org/uc/energy_ambitions.More complicated arrangements follow the same rules.
+More complicated arrangements follow the same rules.
 For example, the force of drag30 on an object moving at speed v through a medium of density p is Fdrag = CDApv2, where A is the frontal (cross-sectional) area of the object and cp is the dimensionless drag coefficient.31 The dimensions of area are m2; density is kg/m3 (mass per volume), and velocity is m/s (distance over time).
 The whole arrangement therefore has dimensions:
 A.10 Units Manipulation 371
 30: This choice is intentionally unfamiliar and complicated-looking to demonstrate that units can help bring a sense of order and correctness even in alien contexts.
 31: The drag coefficient, cp, is usually in the